 Tenth & Eleventh Grade

-At both sophomore and junior meetings, counselors will cover topics on academic advisement, career planning and individual options for the following year.
-Parents are not specifically called in at this time, but they’re always welcome to call and request to participate.
+At both sophomore and junior meetings, counselors will cover topics including academic advising, career planning and individual options for the following year.
+Parents are invited by google calendar invite and are welcome to attend..

 Most, if not all, course selection for the final year of high school is completed in the eleventh grade.
 Students will still have ample interaction with their counselors as seniors, but the emphasis switches to graduation and making a successful transition to college and/or the workplace.